 Healthy pecan pie bars are easy to whip together and require less than an hour, including baking time!
 Once finished, keep any extra bars stored in a sealed container in the refrigerator to keep them fresh.

 To start, preheat the oven to 350F and prepare an 8×8 inch pan with grease, cooking spray, or parchment paper.

 In a small bowl, mix the almond flour, coconut flour, maple syrup, coconut oil, vanilla, and salt until well combined.

 Next, press the mixture into the bottom of the pan.

 Bake for 15-17 minutes or until slightly golden brown.
 Once out of the oven, let the crust cool completely.

-Once boiling, consistently stir and let the mixture bubble for one minute.
-When a minute has passed, turn off the heat.
+Once boiling, consistently stir and let the mixture bubble for two minutes.
+Then turn off the heat.
 Avoid overcooking, as this will burn the sugar.

 Next, stir in the almond milk and the pecans.